appliedbinf/el_gato/README.md

 | -      | Missing Data: Both percent identity and lenght identity too low to return or a match or an N's in sequence. |
 | ?      | Multiple alleles: More than one allele was found and could not be resolved. |

-In the case that any of these symbols are present in the MLST profile, the other output files produced by el_gato will provide more information to understand what is being communicated.
+In the case that any of these symbols are present in the ST profile, the other output files produced by el_gato will provide more information to understand what is being communicated.

-### possible_mlsts.txt
+### * possible_mlsts.txt
 In the case that multiple alleles were identified for any MLST loci, this file will contain all possible ST profiles.
 In addition, if multiple mompS alleles were found, the information that was used to try to identify the primary allele is reported in two columns: "mompS_reads_support" and "mompS_reads_against". mompS_reads_support indicates the number of reads associated with each allele that contain the reverse sequencing primer in the expected orientation, which indicates that this is the primary allele. mompS_reads_against indicates the number of reads containing the reverse sequencing primer in the wrong orientation and thus indicate that this is the secondary allele.
 These values are used to infer which allele is the primary *mompS* allele and their values can be considered to represent the confidence of this characterization. ([See Approach section for more details](#Reads)).

-### intermediate_outputs.txt
+### * intermediate_outputs.txt
 El_gato calls other programs to perform intermediate analyses.
 The outputs of those programs is provided here.
 In addition, to help with troubleshooting issues important log messages are also written to this file.
 The following information may be contained in this file, depending on reads or assembly input:

 * (Reads-only) Mapping information showing coverage of MLST loci by sequencing reads